-- · Maternity care
+• Maternity care

-- Precertification is not required for maternity care.
+Precertification is not required for maternity care.

-- If your treatment needs to be extended
+If your treatment needs to be extended If you request an extension of an ongoing course of treatment at least 24 hours prior to the expiration of the approved time period and this is also an urgent care claim, then we will make a decision within 24 hours after we receive the claim.

-If you request an extension of an ongoing course of treatment at least 24 hours prior to the expiration of the approved time period and this is also an urgent care claim, then we will make a decision within 24 hours after we receive the claim.
+What happens when you do not follow the precertification rules when using non-network facilities.

-What happens when you do not follow the precertification rules when using non-network facilities This plan does not offer out-of-network coverage, except for emergent care situations.
+This plan does not offer out-of-network coverage, except for emergent care situations.
+If no authorization is received or approved, you will be responsible for all costs of such services.